Zigbee2MQTT vs ZHA: Battle of the Zigbee hub replacements

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-A lightbulb that is controlled by Zigbee2MQTT and ZHA
+A smart light bulb that can be controlled by Zigbee2MQTT and ZHA using the Zigbee protocol.

 Winner: Zigbee2MQTT